SAP-samples/btp-services-intelligent-routing/03-MapCustomDomainRoutes/README.md

     > Note: It can take a few minutes up to a few hours until the custom domain is activated.

-18. <a name="endpointmapping">Finally, map the SAP Cloud Integration runtime endpoint to the custom domain:
+18. <a name="endpointmapping">Finally, map the SAP Cloud Integration runtime endpoint to a subdomain of your domain:

     ```cmd
     cf custom-domain-map-route <endpoint_from_sapcloudintegration> cloudintegration.example.com